 Capsaicin is the component that gives chili peppers their heat.
 Creams that contain capsaicin can be applied to the skin to help reduce pain sensations in some people, while pills may help ease pain from the inside.
 Not everyone appreciates the burning sensation capsaicin can bring, so be sure to start slow when using this compound.
 Give it at least two or more weeks to work and apply it as your health care provider recommends.

 Eating nine golden raisins that have been soaked in gin is a much lauded remedy for arthritis, but some say it also eases diabetic neuropathy pain.
 A small handful of these “drunken raisins” contains only a few drops of alcohol, but many swear by its pain-easing properties.
 For more information, here is the recipe.

 Sure, it involves needles, but acupuncture is actually painless.
-Though research on the practice is conflicting, many people swear by its effects, and it has been used in traditional Chinese medicine for over two thousand years.
+Though research on the practice is conflicting, many people swear by its effects, and it has been used in traditional Chinese medicine for over 2,000 years.